 - Ritualistic Significance: Serving Japanese sweets during the tea ceremony follows the rules of etiquette.
-It signifies respect for the guests and provides a moment of pause before savoring the tea.
+It signifies respect for your and provides a moment of pause before savoring the tea.
 It also allows participants to cleanse their palate before enjoying the rich flavors of the matcha.

-- Cultural Experience: Including Japanese sweets in the tea ceremony allows participants to fully immerse themselves in the rich cultural heritage of Japan.
+- Cultural Experience: Including Japanese sweets in the tea ceremony allows participants to fully enjoy the unique cultural heritage of Japan.
 It provides a deeper understanding of the traditions and rituals associated with the tea ceremony, creating a more authentic and memorable experience.

 Reviews and Testimonials: What Visitors Say About Their Tea Ceremony Experience in Miyajima

 Visitors to Miyajima have praised their tea ceremony experience, with positive reviews highlighting the intimate and relaxed atmosphere and the opportunity to learn about traditional Japanese culture.